Ever wonder what makes a traditional or transitional design? We’ve got the 411 on a few tricks for detecting the differences between the two!

 Traditional color schemes typically include neutral tones with warm, rich woods.

-Symmetry is important to traditional design.
+Symmetry is essential to traditional design.
 The furnishings are balanced to create a room that invites conversation.
-Accents include plump cushions, plentiful pillows and silk flowers in a gorgeous vase.
+Accents include plump cushions, plentiful pillows, and silk flowers in a gorgeous vase.

 Traditional designs feature soft, curved edges and natural stone, such as granite countertops.